xdrus/aws-hello-world/README.md

     --capabilities CAPABILITY_IAM
 ```

-if you want to get email notifications about deployment status please confirm SNS topic subscription (you will get an email in mailbox specified in the `EMAIL` variable above)
+if you want to get email notifications about deployment status please confirm SNS topic subscription (you will get an email in mailbox specified in the `EMAIL` variable above).

 #### Step 3: integration with GitHub